Victorgonbu/Ruby-docs-web-scraper/README.md

 ![image](assets/math.PNG)

-Ruby-docs-scrapper will display another menu asking you for a number input depending on what you want to see, so you can either see all class methods or all instance methods.
+Ruby-docs-scrapper will display another menu asking you for an input number depending on what you want to see, so you can either see all class methods or all instance methods.
 But if there are no methods for module/class searched, then it will drop the following message (fatal class in this case):

 ![image](assets/no_methods.PNG)